 The employer will also still pay pension contributions (both employer and automatic contributions from the employee) unless the employee has opted out or stopped saving into their pension.
-From 1st August 2020 employers will not be able to claim for employer NICs and pension contributions.
+Since 1st August 2020 employers are not able to claim for employer NICs and pension contributions.

 There is no maximum number of employees you can claim for under the extended CJRS from 1st November 2020.

 Claims are made using HMRC online portal.
 Before you make a claim you need to calculate how much to claim for each employee and the total amount you wish to claim for the claim period.

 As with the outgoing CJRS, employers can choose to top up employee wages above the scheme grant at their own expense if they wish.

 For hours not worked by the employee, the government will pay 80% of wages up to a cap of £2,500.
 The grant must be paid to the employee in full.

 Employers will pay employer NICs and pension contributions and should continue to pay the employee for any hours worked in the normal way.